-She said: I’ve been making up excuses for not going to Barcelona for quite some time.
+I’ve been making up excuses for not going to Barcelona for quite a long time.

-Years ago, when E, always the wanderlust, initially suggested we take off to Barcelona for a long weekend, I was all for it.
+See, years ago, when my husband, E, always the wanderlust, initially suggested we take off to Barcelona for a long weekend, I was all for it.
 Culture.
 Nightlife.
 Beach.

 Then he started regaling me with tales of how he wanted us to go from bar to bar ordering pulpo a la Gallega, octopus tossed with olive oil and sprinkled with paprika.
 Two octopus-eating fools in love.